In-Plane Site – “Invisible Ink”

 This project highlights the influence of cultures we don’t often recognize by black people, the curators of cool.
 The first story inspiration is Bass Reeves, who set the status quo for the Yee-Haw Agenda back in 1865

-Born to slave parents in 1838 in Crawford County, Arkansas, Bass Reeves would become the first black U.S. Deputy Marshal west of the Mississippi River and one of the greatest frontier heroes in our nation’s history.
+Born to slave parents in 1838 in Crawford County, Arkansas, Bass Reeves became the first black U.S. Deputy Marshal west of the Mississippi River and a renowned frontier hero.

-Owned by a man named William Reeves, a farmer and politician, Bass took the surname of his owner, like other slaves of the time.
-His first name came from his grandfather, Basse Washington
+As a slave owned by William Reeves, a farmer and politician, Bass adopted his owner’s surname, as was common during that time.
+His first name came from his grandfather, Basse Washington.

 Intro to Animah